 Nathanial Russell House Museum

-Rainbow Row (pictured above) is, as it says, a row of rainbow coloured houses.
-13, to be precise, and the longest continuous row of Georgian houses in the US.
-They are a major tourist attraction and included in pretty much every walking tour in the city.
-It’s easy to see why, with their colourful facades glinting in the sunlight of the leafy street.
+Rainbow Row (pictured above) is a row rainbow coloured houses (who knew?)
+The 13 houses make up the longest continuous row of Georgian houses in America.
+They’re a major city attraction and are included in most walking tours.
+It’s easy to see why they’re so popular when you spot their colourful facades.

-The Charleston Museum is also a wonderful spot for learning about the history of Charleston, the Civil War, the slave trade and the American Revolution, amongst others.
-The Museum also offers joint entry to two other historic houses, the Heyward-Washington and Joseph Manigault, which both tell stories of more wealthy Charleston families and the slaves that served them.
+The Charleston Museum is a great spot for learning about the history of the city.
+Exhibits cover the Civil War, the slave trade and the American Revolution, amongst other topics The Museum also offers joint entry to two other museums in the city; the Heyward-Washington and Joseph Manigault.
+Both historic homes tell stories of wealthy Charleston families and the slaves that served them.

-Charleston, aside from the mass of history it has preserved, is a thoroughly relaxing and welcoming city and I can’t wait to go back and see what else it has to offer.
+Charleston, aside from its history, is a thoroughly relaxing and welcoming city I can’t wait to go back and see what else it has to offer.

 Have you visited Charleston?
 What are your favourite sights?